 The printing frame, when filled as directed, is to be laid glass side up in strong light until the light, passing through the negative into the Sensitive Paper, has impressed the image sufficiently upon it.
 The progress of the printing can be examined from time to time by removing the frame from the strong light, and opening one-half of the hinged back, keeping the other half fastened to hold the paper from shifting.
 The printing should be continued until the shadows commence to bronze-a condition which will be readily observed after a few trials.
 When the print is done immerse it in a dish of clean water for twenty or thirty minutes, changing the water four or five times, and dry between blotters.
-If the prints curl when dry they can be straightened by the scraping action of a paper-knife applied to the back.
-In the back is the back of the same and the back is the back of the back.
+If the prints curl when dry they can be straightened by the scraping action of a paper-knife applied to the back, some or some a to mind sib to man antibuoran to minor of

 If the prints are too light when washed, it will be evident that the printing was stopped too soon; and, if too dark, vice versa.